kyma-project/examples/loki/README.md

 ### Additional

-Loki Helm chart provide configuration to accessing logs via Grafana, which by default disabled.
-To install Grafana to access logs add following configuration parameters to the [values.yaml]('values.yaml') and install Loki with Helm.
+The used helm chart provides configuration for accessing logs via Grafana, which is disabled by default.
+To enable Grafana add following configuration parameters to the used [values.yaml]('values.yaml').

 ```yaml
 grafana: